Want your next fundraising campaign to be a success?

 And they know exactly how to make them cry.

 Enter the cold turtles.

 Clearwater Marine Aquarium (CMA) runs a rescue operation for the highly endangered sea turtles off of Florida’s coast.
-Sadly, snaps of cold weather can wreak havoc on the turtles, killing off hundreds of these little guys and causing all sorts of health issues.
+Sadly, cold weather snaps can wreak havoc on the turtles, killing off hundreds of these little guys and causing all sorts of health issues.

-The rescue team at CMA sprang into action to save as many turtles as they can, which creates a need for resources.
+The rescue team at CMA sprang into action to save as many turtles as possible, creating a need for resources.

-Enter the development team at CMA, which sprang into action to get the rescue team the funding they need to make it happen.
+Enter the development team at CMA, which sprang into action to get the rescue team the funding they needed to make it happen.

 The results?
-With 18 days left to go in the campaign, they’ve raised 126% of their goal (and counting).
+With 18 days left in the campaign, they’ve raised 126% of their goal (and counting).

 Let’s break down the elements of this campaign that made it a) a total tear-jerker and b) highly successful.